Skip to content

 Per-job filters run only on a specific job.
 Add them with UseFilter<T> on the job builder:

-app.AddJob("Import", async () => { /* ... */ })
+app.AddJob("CriticalImport", async () => { /* ... */ })

 Per-job filters are resolved from DI if registered, or created via ActivatorUtilities if not.
 Their constructor parameters are injected automatically.
+Global filters always wrap per-job filters, so a per-job filter runs inside any globals.

 public class SlackNotificationFilter(SlackClient slack) : IJobFilter